RevolutionPi/revpi-ansible-recipes/roles/docker-io/README.md

 Role Name
 =========

-Example Docker demo that toggles an output through the process image.
+Example Docker demo that switches the A1 LED green through the process image.

 Requirements
 ------------